interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ### Simple push payment

-4. The SPSP Client begins sending ILP packets of value.
+Given the open STREAM connection, the SPSP Client begins sending ILP packets of value.
   1. The SPSP Client will adjust their STREAM `sendMax` to reflect the amount they're willing to send.
   2. The SPSP Server will adjust their STREAM `receiveMax` to reflect the amount they're willing to receive.
   3. The SPSP Client's and Server's STREAM Modules will move as much value as possible while staying inside these bounds.
   4. If the SPSP Client reaches their `sendMax`, they end the stream and the connection.
 If the SPSP Server reaches their `receiveMax`, they will end the stream and the connection.

 ### Simple data transmission

-4. Either the SPSP Client or the Server begins sending ILP packets of data.
+Given the open STREAM connection, either the SPSP Client or the Server begins sending ILP packets of data.

 This data MUST be [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoded.
 The size of the data SHOULD be defined setting STREAM `maxOffset`.
 Each application built on STREAM and using the principle of data transmission MAY define more restrictive requirements.

 All STREAM parameters - `destinationAccount`, `sendMax`, `receiveMax`, `maxOffset` - are defined in [STREAM's frame encoding](../0029-stream/0029-stream.md#53-frames).